dd-hebert/uv_pro/docs/quickstart.rst

     uvp -p mydata.KD --low_signal_window "narrow"  # default

 The default size is ``"narrow"``, meaning only the spectra with low total absorbance are considered low signal outliers.
-If the size is set to ``"wide"``, then the spectra immediately neighboring low signal outlier spectra are also considered :attr:`~uv_pro.process.Dataset.outliers`.
+If the size is set to ``"wide"``, then the spectra immediately neighboring a low signal outlier are also considered :attr:`~uv_pro.process.Dataset.outliers`.
 The image below illustrates the effect of changing the size of the low signal outlier window:

 .. image:: C2_lsw_comparison.png

-Notice in the left plot, the baseline (light blue region) does not closely follow the data because of the problem points (circled in magenta) which do not get counted as low signal outliers (circled in green).
-In the plot on the right, the window size has been set to ``"wide"``, so the points immediately before and after each low signal outlier also get counted as :attr:`~uv_pro.process.Dataset.outliers`.
-In this case, the :attr:`~uv_pro.process.Dataset.baseline` follows the data much more closely.
-Though as you can see, many data points in this :class:`~uv_pro.process.Dataset` are still wrongly being counted as :attr:`~uv_pro.process.Dataset.outliers`.
-While changing the size of the low signal outlier window helped, the other :attr:`~uv_pro.process.Dataset.baseline` parameters need to be adjusted to get a good fit.
+In the left plot, you'll notice that the baseline (depicted as the light blue region) doesn't closely follow the data due to certain problematic data points, indicated by magenta circles.
+These points aren't considered low signal outliers (circled in green).
+In the right plot, we've adjusted the window size to ``"wide"``.
+As a result, the points immediately before and after each low signal outlier are also counted as :attr:`~uv_pro.process.Dataset.outliers`.
+Consequently, the :attr:`~uv_pro.process.Dataset.baseline` now follows the data more closely.
+However, it's worth noting that several valid data points in this :class:`~uv_pro.process.Dataset` are still incorrectly classified as :attr:`~uv_pro.process.Dataset.outliers`.
+While altering the size of the low signal outlier window has improved the situation, further adjustments to other :attr:`~uv_pro.process.Dataset.baseline` parameters are needed to achieve a better fit.

-In general, the default ``"narrow"`` window size works well if the dips in the absorbance are sharp.
-If the dips in the absorbance are more broad, a ``"wide"`` window may be necessary.
-A side-effect of using a wider window is that more spectra will be considered :attr:`~uv_pro.process.Dataset.outliers` and removed from the final plot.
-However, this is only an issue when working with smaller datasets containing fewer spectra.
+In general, the default ``"narrow"`` window size works well when the dips in the absorbance are sharp.
+If the dips are broader, a ``"wide"`` window may be necessary.
+Keep in mind that using a wider window has a side effect: more spectra will be categorized as  :attr:`~uv_pro.process.Dataset.outliers` and removed from the final plot.
+However, this is primarily a concern when working with smaller datasets that contain fewer spectra.

 .. _pybaselines.whittaker: https://pybaselines.readthedocs.io/en/latest/algorithms/whittaker.html
 .. _pybaselines.whittaker.asls: https://pybaselines.readthedocs.io/en/latest/algorithms/whittaker.html#asls-asymmetric-least-squares